top of page

 V Nice Shows - Lowerated

-We’ll go over concept development, long-term planning, character arcs, episode structure, and rewrites.
+We’ll cover concept development, long-term planning, character arcs, episode structure, and rewrites.
 At the end, we'll also show how Lowerated supports writers through each step of that process with Lowerated Script Writer.

 Step 1: Build a Strong Series Concept

-Before getting into the scripts, lock in your series concept.
+Before diving into the scripts, it’s crucial to lock in your series concept.
+Ask yourself:

 • What is the core conflict that drives the story?